milvue/go-client/README.md

-# go-client for Milvue API v3
+# A Go Client for Milvue API v3

 This package allows to POST studies and GET results to/from Milvue API (https://milvue.com)